simonmichael/hledger/hledger/hledger.m4.md

     assets:cash                                $-500
 ```

-You can also write lot subaccounts explicitly;
-this is equivalent to writing a cost basis annotation after the amount.
+If you do write a lot subaccount in the journal, it is equivalent to writing a cost basis annotation after the amount:
-Eg:

 ```journal
 2026-01-15 buy